Cal Raleigh Player Props: Mariners vs. Diamondbacks

 Cal Raleigh At The Plate

-- Raleigh enters this game on a five-game hitting streak.
-In his last games, he's hitting .444 with two homers.
+- Raleigh enters this game on a six-game hitting streak.
+In his last games, he's hitting .389.

-- Raleigh has reached base via a hit in 49 games this season (of 88 played), and had multiple hits in 19 of those games.

-- In 25 games this season (28.4%), Raleigh has picked up an RBI, and in 11 of those games (12.5%) he had more than one.
-He has also driven in three or more of his team's runs in three contests.
+- Raleigh has driven home a run in 25 games this season (28.1%), including more than one RBI in 12.4% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.